rjmj22/auto_finance_calculator/readme.txt

 The selections from the list are:

-1st: Read in data from a database.
+1st: Read in data from a database. * Was using CSV prior.
 2nd: Use pandas to clean data
 3rd: 5 basic calculations with python And custom functions
 4th: 2 graphs